danysrour/morsecodeplus/README.md

-# morsecodeplus
+# MorseCodePlus

-morsecodeplus is a Python package that provides functionality for encoding and decoding Morse code.
+MorseCodePlus is a Python package that provides functionality for encoding and decoding Morse code.

 ## Installation

-You can install morsecodeplus using pip:
+You can install MorseCodePlus using pip:

 ```shell
 pip install morsecodeplus